gitswagata1/CoinKotlin/README.md

 ```

 # Overview
 This project implements a basic blockchain and mining system in Kotlin.
-It is inspired by Bitcoin's structure and is designed for educational purposes.
+It is inspired by Bitcoin's structure

 # Features
 - Block structure with cryptographic hashing (SHA-256)